Internet Explorer 10

-Internet Explorer 10 (IE10) is the tenth version of the Internet Explorer web browser and the successor to Internet Explorer 9, released by Microsoft on September 4, 2012.
+Internet Explorer 10 (IE10) is the tenth and penultimate version of the Internet Explorer web browser and the successor to Internet Explorer 9, released by Microsoft on September 4, 2012.
 It is the default browser on Windows 8 and Windows Server 2012, and was later made available for Windows 7 and Windows Server 2008 R2.
-It does not support Windows Vista, Windows Server 2008, or earlier versions.
+It drops support for Windows Vista, Windows Server 2008, and earlier versions, and CPUs without the NX bit instruction set.
+It is the last version of Internet Explorer that supports 64-bit processors without the CMPXCHG16b, PrefetchW and LAHF/SAHF instructions.

 IE10 expands on Internet Explorer 9 functionality with regard to CSS3 support, hardware acceleration, and HTML5 support.
 It is divided into two editions with different user interfaces: a Metro app that does not support plug-ins and a traditional desktop application that retains plug-in support.
 On 64-bit computers, the Metro edition runs in 64-bit mode by default.
 The desktop edition can be run in 64-bit mode by enabling Enhanced Protected Mode.

 Product life cycle

 On April 12, 2011, Microsoft released the first "IE10 Platform Preview".
 The first preview release came four weeks after the final release of Internet Explorer 9.
 IE10 reached general availability on September 4, 2012.
 A preview of IE10 was made available for download on November 5, 2012.
 On November 13, 2012, Internet Explorer 10 and the Platform Update were made available for download to all users.

 Support for Internet Explorer 10 on most Windows versions ended on January 12, 2016, when Microsoft began requiring customers to use the latest version of Internet Explorer available for each Windows version.
 On February 12, 2020, Microsoft released the final IE10 update, despite originally promising to end support in January 2020 for Windows Server 2012 and Windows Embedded 8 Standard.
 This marked the end of IE10 support on all platforms after the transitional support grace period ended following IE11 finally being made available for Windows Server 2012 and Windows Embedded 8 Standard in April 2019.